umjammer/JSIDPlay2/jsidplay2/src/main/deploy/jsidplay2/README.txt

 Final Cartridge, Final Cartridge III (87, 88), Rexx Datentechnik, Zaxxon and Easyflash.
 REU is supported as well (16 MB), just check out the excellent BlueREU demo by Crest.

-11. What does that mean: java.lang.UnsatisfiedLinkError: no jinput-XXX in java.library.path?
-JSIDPlay2 has joystick support, but that is not directly supported in Java.
-It loads a native library at runtime to do that.
-This release ships with libraries for Windows, Linux and Mac OS X, other OSs will show this error message.

-12. What else is contained in JSIDPlay2?
+11. What else is contained in JSIDPlay2?
 - Games (GameBase64) has being integrated to browse for games and playing them.
   You need to be online to make use of that feature.
 - Disk Collections can be watched in a separate panel.
 Directory and screenshot are shown here.
   Double-click in the tree view starts the image.
 - HVMEC (High Voltage Music Engine Collection) - A collection of music editors and trackers.
   Same usage as in the Demo panel described above.
-- Printer page (emulated printer is MPS803).
-Everything that is printed apears on that panel.
+- and much more...
 ======================================================================
 Credits: